-Again, I felt like I needed to reference a line to the club so he didn’t hurt me.
+Again, I felt like I needed to bring up the club again so he wouldn’t hurt me.
 The man’s eyes had the ability to kill.

 “I owe my life to the club.”
 And that was true.
 The club got Scorp and I out of the country when I was young and he was looking at doing serious time in prison.
-How he got out from under those crimes was a secret he still kept.
+How he got out from serving for those crimes was a secret he still kept.

 “Move your arm.”
 I refused to touch him.
 “Now.”

 That was it!
 I was done being the girl that took crap from every male.
 What made this stranger think he had the right to question me in my own brother’s house?